 Please contribute and share your lessons for configuring systems or applications, tuning considerations, code, common challenges, troubleshooting errors, and anything else you think would be helpful for your colleagues.

 Why Is PIV Usage Important?

 Agency security is enhanced when PIV credentials are used for authentication to agency systems and facilities.
-PIV credentials allow for a high level of assurance in the individuals that access your resources, because the credentials are only issued by trusted providers to individuals that have been verified in person.
+PIV credentials allow for a high level of assurance in the individuals who that access your resources, because the credentials are only issued by trusted providers to individuals who that have been verified in person.
 PIV credentials are highly resistant to identity fraud, tampering, counterfeiting, and exploitation.

 PIV credentials are standardized as well.
 PIV credentials might be issued by different organizations using different commercial or open source products, on different form factors (cards, mobile devices, etc.).
-However, PIV credentials are standardized——every PIV credential is required to have specific information, using technology that is interoperable.
+However, PIV credentials are standardized—every PIV credential is required to have specific information, using technology that is interoperable.

 Your PIV credential from one agency will have the same basic required format, information, and technology as a PIV credential from your partner agencies.
 This allows us to trust each other, share applications, and architect and implement systems using common patterns for authentication.

 Any system at your organization that requires heightened security for determining who should gain access can and should use PIV for authentication.
 While PIV credentials can be used for authentication on almost any system, they are especially useful for systems that protect sensitive information.